rsm-aburda/Coding-Practice/README.md

 Inspired by Chris Williams' words:
 > "The magic you are looking for is in the work you are avoiding." ✨

-This repo is about diving into challenges head-on, embracing the struggle, and finding that "magic" on the other side of effort.
+This repo is about tackling challenges directly, pushing through obstacles, and uncovering growth in the process.

 ---